Kona Reef Leadership

 Mike has grown Kona with his advanced husbandry knowledge, his carpentry and electrical trade skills, his experience through ASU's WP Carey School of Business, as well as an impressive career in military intelligence serving with an international task force.
 Alex brought her honed B.S. in Sustainability as well as her administrative and business prowess developed when working under Gov. Jan Brewer.

 Mike now heads the company as CEO as well as leads the supply chain management, aquaculture program, staff/management training and R&D/expansion.
 Alex acts as Kona's CFO and assists where needed.
-When not leading Kona or planning its future, Mike and Alex spend time together with their young kids.
+When not leading Kona or planning its future, Mike and Alex spend time together with their young children.

 History of Kona

 About the Store: Kona Reef opened in Feb.
 2014 as The Pet Kona with dog & cat products as well as saltwater livestock.
 With time, the saltwater section became the most popular part of the store and the owners, Mike & Alex, made the decision to convert the store to full aquatics, expanding their pre-existing saltwater section and adding a freshwater section.
-Re-opening as Kona Reef after 6 short weeks of remodeling, the store was transformed into an aquatic experience.
+Re-opening as Kona Reef after 6 short weeks of remodeling in 2015, the store was transformed into an aquatic experience.

 In August 2018, Kona acquired Studio Blue, another LFS located in Surprise who's owners were looking to get out of the industry.
 After a short closure to remodel saltwater and add freshwater, we re-opened that location as part of Kona Reef.